Southern Food and Beverage Museum: Events

-The Southern Food and Beverage Museum usually hosts events on weekends.
+The Southern Food & Beverage Museum usually hosts events on weekends.
 The events range from cooking demonstrations to workshops on beer making or rum tasting.

 The Museum also hosts children's culinary camps that teach kids how to cook and appreciate food.
-There are also lesson plans for teachers to use to teach history and culture through a culinary approach.
+There are also lesson plans available for teachers to teach history and culture through a culinary approach.

 Publications

 Red Beans and Ricely Yours: The Museum reprinted Christopher Blake's 1982 cookbook in both 2005 and 2006.
 It is a collection of traditional recipes from New Orleans, beginning with Louis Armstrong's favorite, the classic red beans and rice.

-Room in the Bowl: In partnership with the Culinary Trust of the International Association of Culinary Professionals (IACP), the Museum published this collection of essays and photographs examining the signature dish of Louisiana: a pot of gumbo.

-On the Line is SoFab's online blog, with recipes and features by multiple contributors, all experts on food and food ways of the south.
+On the Line is SoFab's online blog, with recipes and features by multiple contributors, all experts on food and food ways of the South.
 Liz Williams, museum director, writes the Bread and Butter feature, which focuses on her expertise in food law.

-Other museums
+The Southern Food & Beverage Museum Cookbook, available in June 2024, shares recipes related to each state in the American South.
+It is also known as the SoFAB Cookbook.

+Nitty Grits is a podcast network that hosts a variety of audio and visual podcasts dedicated to all aspects of food and drink across New Orleans and the world.
+The podcast is released monthly.
+Links to the podcasts can be found through the museum's website.

+The National Culinary Heritage Register is a list of culinary commodities, processes, inventions, traditions, and establishments that are at least fifty years old and have contributed significantly to the development of American foodways.
+It is the first and only register of its kind, meant to preserve the complex history of food and beverage in America.

+Related institutions

-The Museum of the American Cocktail is housed in the Southern Food and Beverage Museum.
+The Museum of the American Cocktail is housed in the Southern Food & Beverage Museum.
 It chronicles the extensive history of the cocktail in America and provides a wealth of information regarding the social and cultural impact of alcoholic beverages.

-SoFAB's culinary library and archive

 In late October 2013, SoFAB opened a culinary library on O.C.
-Haley Boulevard, a short distance from where the new museum will be located.
-This research library is open to the public and houses over 10,000 volumes including cookbooks, magazines, and books about food history and food politics.
+Haley Boulevard.
+Currently, the library and archive, known collectively as the SoFAB Research Center, are located at Nunez Community College in Chalmette, Louisiana.
+This research library is open to the public and houses over 40,000 volumes including cookbooks, magazines, and books about food history, food politics, nutrition, agriculture, and other culinary topics.

 It is also home to a growing archival collection.
-The archive will be a resource for scholars examining the culture of the South and the role of food and beverages in cultural history.
+The archive is a resource for scholars examining the culture of food and drink and the role of food and beverages in cultural history.
 The library and archive contain information about food from all over the world, not limited to the American South.